jiaoshuntian/ivory-operator/docs/content/tutorial/user-management.md

 ## Managing the `postgres` User

-By default, PGO does not give you access to the `postgres` user.
+By default, IVYO does not give you access to the `postgres` user.
 However, you can get access to this account by doing the following:

 ```
 spec: